panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/how-to-call-a-web-service-asynchronously.md

 ---
-title: 'Postupy: Asynchronní volání webové služby (Visual Basic)' ms.date: 07/20/2015
+title: 'Postupy: Asynchronní volání webové služby' ms.date: 07/20/2015
 helpviewer_keywords:
 - asynchronous calls [Visual Basic]
 - Web services [Visual Basic], accessing ms.assetid: ff8046f4-f1f2-4d8b-90b7-95e3f7415418
-ms.openlocfilehash: 01d2fad6be94f23457ba37cbb15521765e0bea17
+ms.openlocfilehash: 0eeb358ba38836ba6302f98f9e3e0314b83510f0
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61943816"
+ms.locfileid: "74352123"
 ---
 # <a name="how-to-call-a-web-service-asynchronously-visual-basic"></a>Postupy: Asynchronní volání webové služby (Visual Basic)

-Tento příklad připojí obslužnou rutinu pro webovou službu asynchronní obslužné rutiny událostí, tak, aby bylo možné získat výsledku volání asynchronní metody.
-Tento příklad používá DemoTemperatureService webová služba na `http://www.xmethods.net`.
+This example attaches a handler to a Web service's asynchronous handler event, so that it can retrieve the result of an asynchronous method call.
+This example used the DemoTemperatureService Web service at `http://www.xmethods.net`.

-Při odkazování na webovou službu v projektu v Visual Studio integrované vývojové prostředí (IDE), přidá se do `My.WebServices` objektu a rozhraní IDE vytvoří klientskou proxy třídu pro přístup k zadané webové služby
+When you reference a Web service in your project in the Visual Studio Integrated Development Environment (IDE), it is added to the `My.WebServices` object, and the IDE generates a client proxy class to access a specified Web service

-Třída proxy umožňují volání metody webové služby synchronně, kdy aplikace čeká na dokončení funkce.
-Kromě toho proxy serveru vytvoří další členy k usnadnění asynchronní volání metody.
-Pro každou funkci webové služby *NameOfWebServiceFunction*, vytvoří proxy *NameOfWebServiceFunction* `Async` podprogramu, *NameOfWebServiceFunction* `Completed` události a *NameOfWebServiceFunction* `CompletedEventArgs` třídy.
-Tento příklad ukazuje, jak použít asynchronní členy pro přístup k `getTemp` funkce DemoTemperatureService webové služby.
+The proxy class allows you to call the Web service methods synchronously, where your application waits for the function to complete.
+In addition, the proxy creates additional members to help call the method asynchronously.
+For each Web service function, *NameOfWebServiceFunction*, the proxy creates a *NameOfWebServiceFunction*`Async` subroutine, a *NameOfWebServiceFunction*`Completed` event, and a *NameOfWebServiceFunction*`CompletedEventArgs` class.
+This example demonstrates how to use the asynchronous members to access the `getTemp` function of the DemoTemperatureService Web service.

 > [!NOTE]
-> Tento kód nefunguje ve webových aplikacích, protože prostředí ASP.NET nepodporuje `My.WebServices` objektu.
+> This code does not work in Web applications, because ASP.NET does not support the `My.WebServices` object.

-### <a name="to-call-a-web-service-asynchronously"></a>Pro asynchronní volání webové služby
+### <a name="to-call-a-web-service-asynchronously"></a>To call a Web service asynchronously

-1. Odkazovat DemoTemperatureService webová služba na `http://www.xmethods.net`.
-Tato adresa
+1. Reference the DemoTemperatureService Web service at `http://www.xmethods.net`.
+The address is

     ```
     http://www.xmethods.net/sd/2001/DemoTemperatureService.wsdl
     ```

-2. Přidat obslužnou rutinu události pro `getTempCompleted` události:
+2. Add an event handler for the `getTempCompleted` event:

     ```vb
     Private Sub getTempCompletedHandler(ByVal sender As Object,